eR-Biostat/Courses/Core -1/glm/README.md

 # The >eR-Biostat initative
 # Applied Generalized Linear Models (GLM) using R

- **THIS IS ONLY A TEMPORARY VERSION OF THE PAGE.
-THE COURSE WILL BE AVILABLE IN 2018 !!!**
+**THIS IS ONLY A TEMPORARY VERSION OF COURSE.
+THE COMPLETE VERSION WILL BE AVIABLE ONLINE DURING THE ACEDEMIC YEAR 2017/2018 !!!**

-This course is based on the book **XXXXX **  by YYYY which is available online.
 The course consists of 5-6 classes, each of three hours and combines theory and application using R. Topics covered in the course include:

 *   Analysis of Variance
 *   Linear regression models with normal error.